Kite Festivals and Places for LA Kids to Fly Kites

 Seal Beach, just North of the Pier

 Brought to you by the Japan America Society of Southern California, and the Up Up and Away Kite Club, this splendid festival -- perhaps the biggest and most popular in the area -- is not to be missed.
-Enjoy demonstrations from visiting kite teams, sport kite displays, opportunities to build and fly your own kites, a performance by the Taiko Drummers, as well as a display of kites created by master Japanese kite builder, Mr. Mikio Toki.
+Held on October 20 in 2013, the event included demonstrations from visiting kite teams, sport kite displays, opportunities to build and fly your own kites, a performance by the Taiko Drummers, as well as a display of kites created by master Japanese kite builder, Mr. Mikio Toki.
+Keep an eye on the link above as October 2014 draws closer.

 Festival of the Kite